Meroje/documentation-en/source/release/migrate_from_dubrovka_to_elche.rst

-Migration guide from the Dubrovka version to the E version
+Migration guide from the Dubrovka version to the Elche version
 ###############################################################

 Upgrade your Novius OS and its applications